SargamDesign/sargam-colors/README.md

 ![](help/cover.png)

 # Sargam Colors
-An open-source color system for designing warm welcoming, caring websites and apps.
+A simple scalable color system for designing warm welcoming, caring websites and apps.

+Sargam colors are the language of the beauty, the warmth, and the caress, that comes from the heart of the world.
+The most direct expression of beauty, with a form and spirit which is one and simple, and least encumbered with anything extraneous.
+A color system of emancipation which makes it easy to recognize the beauty in small things.
+True makers, they who are seers, seek to express the universe with sargam colors.

 ## Installation
 Install Sargam Colors from your terminal via npm.